• Skip to primary navigation

 3. fritanga: A variety of frituras.

 4. friquitín: A place where frituras are sold.
-This word can also be use to refer to a low class bar.
+This word can also be used to refer to a low-class bar.

 10 most common Puerto Rican frituras you will find in Los Kioskos de Luquillo

 Here is my list and pictures of the most common frituras that you will find in Luquillo’s Kioks.
-As a disclaimer, this list can be consider the trans fat major offenders because everything is fried in shortening (manteca).
+As a disclaimer, this list can be considering the trans-fat major offenders because everything is fried in shortening (manteca).

 1. Bacalaítos